RegionMiner subtask: Annotation and Statistics

 i.e. if an input region overlaps with e.g. a repeat on opposite strand, it is counted as overlapping with a repeat.

-The maximum amount of regions and their maximum length can differ for various tasks.
+The maximum amount of input regions and their maximum length can differ for the various tasks.

 The limits are usually shown on top of the input pages.